 Safety is the major reason for buying new equipment.
 I recommend that you buy a new car seat unless you can get one from a family member that is almost new.
 Car seats have an expiration date, usually six years after manufacture.
 That precaution is because plastic weakens with age, especially if it has been exposed to extremes of heat, light and cold.
 In addition, when buying a used seat from a stranger, you risk buying one that could have been in a crash.
 Before putting a grandchild in a used seat, check the date of manufacture, which should be on one of the labels.
 Learn more about used car seats here.

 Baby cribs also require caution on the part of the buyer.
 New cribs must meet rigid safety standards.
 If planning to use an older crib, grandparents should check carefully for broken or missing parts, as well as being sure that the slats are no more than 2 3/8 inches apart and that the mattress fits snugly into the crib.
 Learn more about used cribs here.
-If you want to use an antique crib or perhaps one that you used for your own children, you will need to use this checklist to make sure the crib is safe.
+You can also check for recalls on used cribs.

 Other items are probably less critical than car safety seats and cribs, but you will want to avoid older items made of plastic due to the problem of plastic fatigue.
 Before actually utilizing any used item, it is a good idea to get the manufacturer and model number and go to the Consumer Product Safety Commission website to check for recalls.